 Forgiveness is also not a substitute for justice.

-In learning how to forgive, remember that criminals and other offenders still need to be punished.
+In learning how to forgive, remember that criminals still have to take responsibility for their actions.
 Let’s start by discussing why you can still forgive someone while still punishing them.

 This is the biggest point of confusion most people have about forgiveness.
 Before we go any further, it’s important to understand:

 It’s not impossible to do both.
 In fact, it’s absolutely essential.